pulp/pulp/docs/sphinx/user-guide/installation.rst

       our Quality Engineering team.
 We encourage feedback if you have tried this, positive or negative.
 If you wish to try this, each host that participates in the distributed Pulp application will need to have access to a shared /var/lib/pulp filesystem, including the web servers and the task workers.
+It is important that the httpd and celery processes are run by users with identical UIDs and GIDs for permissions on the shared filesystem.

    .. note::
       For RabbitMQ installations, install Pulp server without any Qpid specific libraries using